QuadSpinner/Gaea-Docs/reference/Nodes/Filter--Cells.md

 title: Cells
 ---

-nThis node quantizes the heightfield into discrete cells as defined by the Distance function.
+This node quantizes the heightfield into discrete cells as defined by the Distance function.
 The default Euclidian function creates basalt pillar-like shapes.

 | Setting      | Values       | Description                                                                                                                                                    |